LukePappa/Ourism/synthesis.md

-Everything present at t=0 perceives a world-branch wherein it becomes increasingly attuned to existence.
+Everything present at t=0 perceives a world-branch wherein it attunes to existence.
 Existence may be formalized as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.